thzandvl/microhack-sap-data/PredictIncomingCashflow.md

     1. Select `Normalized root mean squared error` as Primary metric.
     <img src="images/aml/ml8.jpg" height=300>

-    2. In order to reduce the runtime of our 'Automated ML Run', we'll deselect some algorithms : `ElasticNet, GradientBoosting, KNN, LassoLars, SGD, RandomForest, ExtremeRandomTrees, LightGBM, FastLinearRegressor, OnlineGradientDescentRegressor`
+    2. In order to reduce the runtime of our 'Automated ML Run', we'll deselect some algorithms : (just make sure that only the two `DecisionTree` and `XGBoostRegressor` are unselected!) `ElasticNet, GradientBoosting, KNN, LassoLars, SGD, RandomForest, ExtremeRandomTrees, LightGBM, FastLinearRegressor, OnlineGradientDescentRegressor`
     > Note : If you have time you can include these algorithms.
     <!-- >>>Note : You need to add `TensorFlowLinearRegressor`, `TensorFlowDNN` manually -->
     <!-- keep decisiontree? -->